Teaching & Learning

 The goals of the Teacher Leadership and Compensation System are:

-• Attract able and promising new teachers by offering competitive starting salaries and offering short-term and long-term professional development and leadership opportunities.
+- Attract able and promising new teachers by offering competitive starting salaries and offering short-term and long-term professional development and leadership opportunities.

-• Retain effective teachers by providing enhanced career opportunities.
+- Retain effective teachers by providing enhanced career opportunities.

-• Promote collaboration by developing and supporting opportunities for teachers in schools and school districts statewide to learn from each other.
+- Promote collaboration by developing and supporting opportunities for teachers in schools and school districts statewide to learn from each other.

-• Reward professional growth and effective teaching by providing pathways for career opportunities that come with increased leadership responsibilities and involve increased compensation.
+- Reward professional growth and effective teaching by providing pathways for career opportunities that come with increased leadership responsibilities and involve increased compensation.

-• Improve student achievement by strengthening instruction.
+- Improve student achievement by strengthening instruction.

 Teacher Leadership Positions in the Dallas Center-Grimes Community School District include:

-Mentor Teachers (Building Level) – 25 Positions
+Mentor Teachers (Building Level) – varies by year

 Instructional Coaches (Building Level) – 8 Positions

-PLC Leaders (Building Level) – 37 Positions
+PLC Leaders (Building Level) – 39 Positions

 Committees & Groups